-5. The Commission may adopt implementing acts in order to lay down the technical and the methodological specifications, as well as sectoral specificities, as necessary, of the elements referred to in paragraph 2 of this Article.
+5. The Commission may adopt implementing acts in order to lay down the technical and the methodological specifications of the elements referred to in paragraph 2 of this Article.
 Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 37(2).
-Whenre preparing those such implementing acts, the Commission shall-proceed in accordance with the examination procedure referred to in Article 37(2) and follow, to the greatest extent possible, follow international and European standards, as well as relevant technical specifications and exchange advice with the Cooperation Group on the draft implementing act in accordance with Article 12(4)(d).
+Whenre preparing those such implementing acts, the Commission shall proceed in accordance with the examination procedure referred to in Article 37(2) and follow, to the greatest extent possible, follow international and European standards, as well as relevant technical specifications and exchange advice with the Cooperation Group on the draft implementing act in accordance with Article 12(4)(d).